High cholesterol-Symptoms, causes, and treatment.

 Cholesterol is a waxy substance produced by the liver and found in many animal-based foods, such as meat, eggs, and dairy products.
 Cholesterol is essential to the body, as it plays a vital role in the production of hormones, vitamin D, and the digestion of fats.

 However, high blood cholesterol levels are linked to arterial plaque, which can increase the danger of cardiovascular disease and stroke.
 High cholesterol, or hypercholesterolemia, is a condition with excess cholesterol in the blood.
 High cholesterol, known as hypercholesterolemia, is a common condition affecting millions worldwide.
 It occurs when there is an excess of cholesterol in the blood; This can cause arterial plaque development, heart disease, and stroke.
 LDL and HDL are cholesterol kinds (HDL).
 “Bad” LDL cholesterol increases the risk of atherosclerosis. (plaque buildup in the arteries).
-HDL cholesterol, conversely, is considered “good” cholesterol due to its role in clearing the bloodstream of excess cholesterol.
+HDL cholesterol, conversely, is considered “good” cholesterol because of its role in clearing the bloodstream of excess cholesterol.

 What exactly are The Symptoms of High Cholesterol?